South Korea joins places restricting Chinese travelers, citing COVID-19

 South Korea

-South Korea will require travelers from China to provide negative COVID test results before departure, South Korea’s News1 news agency reported on Friday, after Beijing’s decision to lift stringent zero-COVID-19 policies.
+South Korea will require travelers from China to provide negative COVID-19 test results before departure, South Korea’s News1 news agency reported on Friday, after Beijing’s decision to lift stringent zero-COVID-19 policies.

 Places monitoring situation